Employer Checking Service (ECS) – A Simple Guide for HR

 For new employees, you must complete an ECS check before you hire them, if they are waiting for a decision on their application or appeal.

 The Employer Checking Service (ECS) is a useful tool for employers to make sure they comply with the UK’s immigration laws.
-It helps employers continue employing workers while their visas are being processed and ensure that new hires waiting for a decision are eligible to work.
+Employers allow workers to stay on the job during visa processing and make sure new hires can work legally while awaiting a decision.
 By using the ECS, employers can avoid penalties and stay on the right side of the law.

 For expert advice on immigration and right-to-work checks, Law and Visas can help guide you through the process.